sidbxl/awesome-wp-resources/README.md

 - [WordPress/wordpress-playground](https://github.com/WordPress/wordpress-playground): Run WordPress in the browser via WebAssembly PHP.
 - [WordPress/WordPress](https://github.com/WordPress/WordPress): WordPress, Git-ified.
 This repository is just a mirror of the WordPress subversion repository.
 - [List of all WP Versions](https://fr.wordpress.org/support/article/wordpress-versions/)
+- [Wordpress Learn](https://learn.wordpress.org/): Whether you’re a first-time blogger or seasoned developer, there’s always more to learn.
+From community members all over the world, these vast resources will help you learn more about WordPress and share it with others.

 ## Themes
 *Mostly open-source and bloat-free*